SheetalMaurya/MvvmCross-Wiki/Databinding.md

 Bind the `Value` property to `Count` on the ViewModel, and ensure this binding is both from View to ViewModel and from ViewModel to View.

+---

+    Click DayCommand, CommandParameter='Thursday'

+Bind the `Click` event to the `DayCommand` property on the ViewModel (which should implement `ICommand`).
+When invoked, ensure that Execute is passeda parameter value of "Thursday"

 ###Fluent